What is Azure Virtual Network?

 You can filter network traffic between subnets using either or both of the following options:

-- Security groups: Network security groups and application security groups can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port, and protocol.
+- Network security groups: Network security groups and application security groups can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port, and protocol.
 To learn more, see Network security groups or Application security groups.

 - Network virtual appliances: A network virtual appliance is a VM that performs a network function, such as a firewall, WAN optimization, or other network function.
 To view a list of available network virtual appliances that you can deploy in a virtual network, see Azure Marketplace.